feedhenry-templates/pushstarter-android-app/README.md

 ### RHMAP Studio

 You can create this project as a template inside of RHMAP Studio.
-The full tutorial for setting up AeroGear UPS, registering on the Google Cloud Messaging network, and using the app can be found on the [RedHat Mobile docs](http://docs.feedhenry.com/v3/guides/using_push_notifications.html) site
+The full tutorial for setting up AeroGear UPS, registering on the Google Cloud Messaging network, and using the app can be found on the [RedHat Mobile docs](http://docs.feedhenry.com/v3/guides/using_push_notifications.html) site.

 ### Build instructions for Open Source Development
 If you wish to contribute to this template, the following information may be helpful; otherwise, RHMAP and its build facilities are the preferred solution.